 Coming to peace with all this is a difficult thing to do.
 Coming to peace that our spouse, the mother or father of our children, the one we laugh with, make dinner with and enjoy life with will have to go somewhere scary is a difficult thing to do.
 Coming to peace with the realities of war, especially a long war, is a difficult thing to do.

 So as you worry, know that so many of us are worried too.
-Know that we come from a long line of strong women who have also sent their spouse off to war.
-That no matter what happens you will always have the sisterhood of other military spouses, that you will have your friends and that in most cases your spouse will return right back to you after their time going to war is over.
+Know that we come from a long line of strong military spouses who have also sent their spouses off to war.
+That no matter what happens you will always have the sisterhood of other military spouses behind you.

 There is nothing anyone can say that can totally take away the worry we military spouses face when we know the love our life is in a war zone.

 We just have to figure out ways to get through, to try not to dwell on that part of the job, to move forward and make the best of the time away.
-This is being married to someone with a dangerous job.
+This the reality of being married to a service member.

 There are so many reasons why a deployment can be so challenging and having a spouse in a war zone is one of them.
-As we go through the next few days, weeks and months, let’s all remember that we can get through this.
-Even if the days get hard, even if the nights get lonely and even if we get so scared that we are not sure what to do.
+Let’s all remember that we can get through this, even if the days get hard, even if the nights get lonely and even if we get so scared that we are not sure what to do.